 Explore our 5 Miles of Trails

-Explore the natural resources found at Woldumar on our 5 miles of trails through 178 acres of maple and beech woodlands, pine plantation, wetlands and tall grass prairie, snuggled along 1.25 miles of accessible Grand River shoreline.
+Explore the natural resources found at Woldumar on our 5 miles of trails through over 180 acres of maple and beech woodlands, pine plantation, wetlands and tall grass prairie, snuggled along 1.25 miles of accessible Grand River shoreline.
 All trails are easily hiked, ranging up to 1.6 miles long.
 Trails are not groomed in winter but are open for cross-country skiing and snowshoeing.

 Begin your trek from our Visitor's Center - a Trail Map is available at the Visitor's Center, at the Trail Head, and on-line for your convenience.

 Parking is available in the designated parking lot near the Visitor's center.
 The curved drive on the far south side of the lot is reserved for short-term parking only.

 Days/Times for Trail Access

 Trails are open dawn to dusk, 365 days a year.

 A $2.00 donation is suggested for all non-members who wish to use our trails.

 Woldumar Nature Center seeks to protect a vital natural environment, not only for all the wildlife and plant species that live here, but for generations of families seeking a connection with the natural world.
 Please help us in our preservation efforts by following these simple Visitor Rules:

 - Please deposit $2.00 per non-member visitor in a donation canister at the Visitor Center, parking area, or at the trail head.
 Membership information is available in the Visitor Center, on the trail map and on our website.